roosemberth/karuiwm/README.md

 <code>config.def.h</code> holds the default configuration of stwm.
 When running
 <code>make</code>, this file will be used to generate a <code>config.h</code> if
-it doesn't exist yet.
+that one doesn't exist yet.
 This protects your configuration from being overwritten by the default upon checking out the git repository.

 The default configuration specifies the following keys: